fortran-lang/fortran-lang.org/MINIBOOKS.md

 ---
 ```

-The `title` field should contain a human-readable description of your mini-book tutorial
+The `title` field should contain a human-readable description of your mini-book tutorial.
-and this will be displayed as an `<h1>` heading at the top of this first page.

 The `permalink` field should contain `/learn/` followed by the name of your mini-book folder.
 __There should be no trailing slash.__